mph-/lcapy/doc/overview.rst

 - `multiply_top_and_bottom(expr)` -- multiplies numerator and denominator by `expr`.

-- `evaluate()` -- evaluate at specified vector and return floating point vector
+- `evaluate()` -- evaluate at specified vector and return floating-point vector

 Here's an example of using these attributes and methods::